abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_3_Algorithms/Lecture_3.md

 ## Merge sort

-- Sort in 2 halfs, then merge(3 steps).
+- Sort in 2 half, then merge(3 steps).

 - Choose the one data that come first, take it and put it in an array.